-The Series 2017A Bonds are offered when, as and if issued, subject to the approving opinion of Norton Rose Fulbright US LLP, Washington, D.C., Bond Counsel, and to certain other conditions.
-Certain legal matters will be passed upon for the District by Kellam, Pickrell, Cox & Anderson, a Professional Corporation, Norfolk, Virginia, and for the Underwriters by Kaufman & Canoles, P.C., Norfolk, Virginia.
-The Series 2017A Bonds are expected be available for delivery to The Depository Trust Company in New York, New York, on or about December 19, 2017.
+The Series 2018A Bonds are offered when, as and if issued, subject to the approving opinion of Norton Rose Fulbright US LLP, Washington, D.C., Bond Counsel, and to certain other conditions.
+Certain legal matters will be passed upon for the District by Kellam, Pickrell, Cox & Anderson, a Professional Corporation, Norfolk, Virginia.
+The Series 2018A Bonds are expected be available for delivery to The Depository Trust Company in New York, New York, on or about February 6, 2018.